codefresh-io/gitops-runtime-helm/charts/gitops-runtime/README.md

 > This version of the chart includes default configuration for storing workflow artifacts and logs in Codefresh provided s3 compatible storage.

 If you have your own storage configuration using the default configmap `artifact-repositories` upgrading the chart will override your artifact storage configuration.
-To prevent this please set `argo-workflows.controller.workflowDefaults.spec.workflowDefaults.artifactRepository.configMap` to `artifact-repositories` and `argo-workflows.controller.workflowDefaults.spec.workflowDefaults.artifactRepository.key` to the respective key in your configmap identifying the repository.
+To prevent this please set `argo-workflows.controller.workflowDefaults.spec.artifactRepository.configMap` to `artifact-repositories` and `argo-workflows.controller.workflowDefaults.spec.artifactRepository.key` to the respective key in your configmap identifying the repository.
 > [!WARNING]
 > It's highly recommended to use your own artifact storage for data privacy reasons.